Welcome to Old Glasgow Pubs.Due to popular demand Glasgow Pubs & Publicans has been re-printed . To order your copy Click here.

 Although this web site has been developed mainly of the Glasgow pub and publican I have over the years collected a number of photographs and histories on pubs and publicans outside the city walls.
 These include Coatbridge, Hamilton, Wishaw, Cambuslang, Blantyre, Uddingston.
 As this web site develops pubs and publicans from all over Scotland will be included.

 Over the years I have collected a large number of pub fronts and interior photographs, these have been reduced in size to save web space.
 If you require a copy of any of the photographs in this site a small charge will be expected.

 As this web site develops into one of the largest collection of pubs and publicans, it would not grow in size if it wasn't for the input you give.
 If you have a story to tell about a pub or publican please get in touch.
 Something as simple as a name of a pub could bring back memories to some who has forgotten the name.
 If you have an old photograph even if it is only a few years old please get in touch and we will publish your image and information on this site.

-The site will regularly be updated with new photographs, stories and news about our pubs.
+The site will regularly be updated with new photographs, stories with your help.